rehierl/abstract-properties/13-x-document-trees/13-0-document-trees/1-0-child-order.md

 <!-- ======================================================================= -->
 ## the cover relation of a child order

-Since the child order of a parent can be described as an induced ordered sequence of siblings, a parent can be understood to be associated with an order relation that formalizes its child order.
+Since the child order of a parent node can be described as an induced ordered sequence of siblings, a parent can be understood to be associated with an order relation that formalizes its child order.
 That is, for a parent node `p` and its ordered sequence of child nodes `CO(p) := (c1,..,c2)` one can define the cover relation `R(p)` of its order relation as follows:

 * `R(p) := CO(V,E)` where `V := c(p)` and ..
 * `E := { (a,b) | (a next-presequent-to b) }`